Genaker/TerraformMagentoCloud/README.md

 Public Terraform registry provides infrastructure modules for many infrastructure resources at registry.terraform.io.

 [Terragrunt](https://github.com/gruntwork-io/terragrunt) is used to work with Terraform configurations which allows to orchestrate dependent layers, update arguments dynamically and keep configurations.
-Dfine Terraform code once, no matter how many environments you have.
+Define Terraform code once, no matter how many environments you have.
 [DRY]
 (https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).